Skip to main content

 RM survey results: rescinding scope, philosophy of care documents

-Upcoming changes to LPN, RN, and RPN scope of practice documents
+LPN, RN, and RPN practice standards

 Draft standards for advanced activities for LPNs, RNs, and RPNs